Posted on September 6, 2017

 The ultimate goal for those on the spiritual path is enlightenment/transcendence.
 This means a shift in experience and perception of the world around us which frees us from pain and suffering.
 The problem with this approach is that most of us are unlikely to attain this goal anytime soon and are doomed for disappointment if that is all we are aiming for.

-Is it not enough to practise mindfulness as frequently as possible, fostering a measure of control over our emotions and enjoying life more fully?
+Is it not enough to practise mindfulness as frequently as possible in order to foster a measure of control over our emotions and enjoy life more fully?
 Is it not enough to practise yoga and meditation to calm the mind and keep the body fit?
 Is it not enough to think positively and make the best of each day?

 There is a growing body of evidence that meditation alone can curb anger, relieve depression, lower blood pressure and…wait for it…increase grey matter in the brain (eat your heart out Poirot!)
 Mindfulness puts us in the present, allowing the appreciation of each day rather than waiting for something that may, possibly, happen in the distant future.
 The benefits of yoga for physical health and energy are well documented.